-As you can see, the net potential outcome for Husband and Wife is more than $633,000 more favourable under a share sale than an asset sale.
-This equates to about 9.7% of the sale price.
+As you can see, the net outcome for Husband and Wife is $546,224 more favourable under a share sale than an asset sale.
+This equates to about 8.4% of the sale price.

 This example highlights the importance of understanding the difference in net outcome which can arise from a Share sale compared to an Asset sale.

-As mentioned earlier, purchasers tend to want to purchase business assets rather than company shares, creating a conflict with the tax advantage the vendor can gain from a share sale.
+As mentioned earlier, purchasers tend to purchase business assets rather than shares in a company, creating a conflict with the tax advantage the vendor can gain from a share sale.
 Therefore, negotiations need to be well planned to ensure you obtain the most favourable after-tax outcome.

 We’ll look at the Small Business CGT Concessions, and their implications for Husband and Wife, in future blogs.